Deployment of qualified registered nursing associates in social care settings guide

 This guide will support employers, commissioners and registered nursing associates to:

-- have a clear understanding of the role of a registered nursing associate
+- understand of the role of a registered nursing associate

-- have a more detailed understanding of what to consider when thinking of including the role in different social care settings
+- gain a detailed understanding of what to consider when thinking of including the role in different social care settings

 - consider and encourage review or the creation of a detailed workforce plan

 - consider the role in light of integrated services and partnerships in a long term plan

 - emplore key regulations and a range of suggestions to consider when implementing this role in a social care setting.

 Who's the guide for?

 Social care employers - strengthen your understanding of how the nursing associate role can fit into your organisation and the relationship between a nursing associate and a registered nurse and the differences in their responsibilities.
 The guide also details which regulatory frameworks you need to understand.